cyclus/cyclus.github.com/source/cep/cep20.rst

 enter/exit in the middle of a time step.
 Furthermore, modules were developed specifically taking advantage of this behavior (i.e., the ordering of ticks/tocks) in order to guarantee that entities that were constructed during the Tick phase also received a Tick in that phase.
+Furthermore, this imposed a requirement on Regions and Institutions that they pass Ticks and Tocks along to their children in a trickle-down-like manner.

 Accordingly, there is a need to standardize what can/should be expected to occur in each phase of a given time step.
 Guarantees should be given to module